-- 1. Connect the computer to AC power.
+- Connect the computer to AC power.

-- 2. Select the Search icon (select products only) in the taskbar, type defragment in the search box, and then select Defragment and Optimize Drives.
+- Select the Search icon in the taskbar, type defragment in the search box, and then select Defragment and Optimize Drives.

 - Follow the on-screen instructions.

 For additional information, access the Disk Defragmenter software Help.